Francesca Hilton: Performing career

 She appeared in A Safe Place in 1971 and The Gravy Train in 1974.
 She worked as a photographer in the 1980s.
 By 2008, she started performing at The Comedy Store in West Hollywood.
 Her show centered on her family.
 She joked that her great-nieces, Paris Hilton and Nicky Hilton, were "pole dancers and porn stars".

 Death

-Hilton died at Cedars-Sinai Medical Center in Los Angeles on January 5, 2015, after having suffered a major stroke.
+Hilton died at Cedars-Sinai Medical Center in Los Angeles on January 5, 2015, after suffering a major stroke.
 She was 67 years old.
 Her mother was then 97 and suffering from dementia, and was reportedly never informed of her death; her stepfather sought unsuccessfully to take possession of Hilton's body.
 After it remained in the morgue for several days, an autopsy was performed and her half-brother Barron Hilton took possession of her body.

-Hilton's funeral was held at St Ambrose Catholic Church, West Hollywood.
+Hilton's funeral was held at St. Ambrose Catholic Church, West Hollywood.
 She was cremated and her ashes interred at the Westwood Village Memorial Park Cemetery, close to her aunt, Eva Gabor.